 | Jamie Wei Huang’s Autumn/Winter 2017 colelction showcased at the legendary Central Saint Martins university, the place she graduated from and began her career.

 Contemporary feels and clean lines are what I am living for atm and if the LFW showcases showed us anything, those sports luxe shapes are going nowhere.
 Jamie Wei Huang has always been one of my highlights since my first fashion week over three years ago, and this season did not disappoint.
 Bold colours, effortless shirting, bell sleeves with knitwear to die, need I say more?

 The Story of the collection starts in the 80’s, looking back to fun, old, romanticised times with Johnny Ramone esq haircuts and exaggerated shapes.
-Angular appliques ontop of classic tailoring were an important factor within this collection and let's just say this is something I am wanting to replicate within my wardrobe as soon as possible.
-We all know the polo neck is one of my personal favourite silhouettes but this collection takes the proverbial fashion biscut, with it's seventies drama with 80's edge and 90's trimmings, it really has it all.
+Angular appliqués on top of classic tailoring were an important factor within this collection and let’s just say this is something I am wanting to replicate within my wardrobe as soon as possible.
+We all know the polo neck is one of my personal favourite silhouettes but this collection takes the proverbial fashion biscuit, with it’s seventies drama with 80’s edge and 90’s trimmings, it really has it all.